plasmadancom/HAT-GUI/README.md

 ## Install HAT-GUI

-You need to clone the web GUI files from the 'gui' subfolder on GitHub, to do that we need to install subversion.
+You need to clone the web GUI files from the /gui subfolder, to do that we need to install subversion.

-*Note: The html files are for the live demo, you don't need to install them.*
+**Note: The html files are for the live demo, you don't need to install them.**

 ```
 sudo apt install subversion -y